dnarayanan/pygadgetreader/readme.md

 		     debug: Shows debug information
           suppress: if set to 1 no output is printed to the command line
             double: returns a double array rather than float
- 	           nth: only returns the nth particle
+ 	           nth: only returns the nth particle (useful for random sampling)
  	        single: returns data from 1 part of a multi-part snapshot (in this case you MUST pass the full snapshot name)
 	 blockordering: allows for the user to specify which block ordering to use